Two GM directors to leave board later this year

 Including Bonderman and Krebs, there are 12 outside directors on GM’s board.
 The board includes former Vice Chairman Steve Girsky, who remains a senior advisor until April.

-Bonderman is co-founding partner and managing general partner of private equity firm TPG CapitalTPG.UL.
-Krebs retired as chairman of Burlington Northern Santa Fe Corp BNI.UL in 2002 and had previously served as chairman and CEO of the railroad company from 1999 to 2000.
+Bonderman is co-founding partner and managing general partner of private equity firm TPG Capital.
+Krebs retired as chairman of Burlington Northern Santa Fe Corp in 2002 and had previously served as chairman and CEO of the railroad company from 1999 to 2000.